-In this article, I will tell you how to reach Kitzsteinhorn mountain and answer all the questions you might have about the journey and the Cable Car.
+That’s what I will answer in this article.
+I will tell you how to reach the summit of Kitzsteinhorn mountain and answer all the questions you might have about the journey and the Cable Car.
 If not in this article, then in the comments below or in person.

 When should you consider a trip to Kaprun and Kitzsteinhorn?